-The Master's in Biology degree program is designed for students who desire to pursue advanced studies in professional and graduate school or various vocational opportunities in biology and related areas.
-The program provides the opportunity for broad training in a variety of biological areas, as well as specialization in areas of particular interest through the Molecular, Cellular, and Developmental Biology (MCD) concentration and the Ecology, Evolution, and Environmental Biology (E3B) concentration.
+The thesis-based M.S. in Biology degree program is designed for students whose career goals include formal research training.
+The program provides the opportunity for broad training in a variety of biological areas, as well as specialization in areas of particular interest through the Molecular, Cellular and Developmental Biology (MCD) concentration and the Ecology, Evolution and Environmental Biology (E3B) concentration.

 1. Plan of Study and total hours required:

-Required Core Course: BIOL 6101 Hypothesis Testing
+- BIOL 6101 Hypothesis Testing

-Required Core Course: BIOL 6102 Cellular and Molecular Biology
+- BIOL 6102 Cellular and Molecular Biology

-Required Core Course: BIOL 6140 Evolutionary Biology
+- BIOL 6140 Evolutionary Biology

-Required: Either BIOL 6260 Professional Development and Responsible Conduct of Research or GRAD 6002 Responsible Conduct of Research
+- Either BIOL 6260 Professional Development and Responsible Conduct of Research or GRAD 6002 Responsible Conduct of Research

 2. Grades Required.

-A student must maintain a cumulative average of 3.0 in all coursework taken for graduate credit.
+A student must maintain a cumulative average of 3.0 in all course work taken for graduate credit.
 Two grades of C are acceptable, but a third C will lead to termination of the student’s enrollment in the graduate program.
 A grade of U in any course will lead to termination of the student’s enrollment in the graduate program.

 3. Amount of Transfer Credit Accepted.

-4. Teaching: Every student must act as a Teaching Assistant at least once while in the program.
+Every student must act as a Teaching Assistant at least once while in the program.
 This requirement is satisfied by being a Teaching Assistant for one course.
 A GPA of 3.0 is required by the University to hold a Teaching Assistantship.

 5. Comprehensive Examination.

-Non-thesis track M.S. students are required to take an oral Comprehensive Exam which evaluates the student’s knowledge in his/her specialty area/capstone project, as well as general knowledge of basic biological concepts.
-Successful completion of the Comprehensive Exam is required for continuation in the program and Advancement to Candidacy.
+Thesis-based MS students are required to take an oral Comprehensive Exam which evaluates the student’s knowledge in his/her specialty area, as well as general knowledge of basic biological concepts.
+Successful completion of the Comprehensive Exam is required for continuation in the program.
 In the event the student’s performance is judged not satisfactory, the Supervisory Committee may recommend a retake.
 Failing the retake exam results in termination from the program.
-Program policy states that the Comprehensive Exam must be passed no later than the end of the 3rd semester of graduate study.
-Results of the Oral Comprehensive Exam are submitted using the Exam Report.
-Check Box marked Comprehensive Examination.
-Additionally, each member of the student's Supervisory Committee must complete and return a Student Learning Outcomes Assessment Form.
+Program policy states the Comprehensive Exam must be passed by the end of the 3rd semester of graduate study.
+Successful completion of the Comprehensive Exam is required for continuation in the program.